GaganaBShetty/ip/README.md

 A – Color component ranging from Green to Magenta.
 B – Color component ranging from Blue to Yellow.

+YUV:Y refers to the luminance or intensity, and U/V channels represent color information.

 import cv2